nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_formats.md

 Please see the [format code value set](https://fhir.nhs.uk/STU3/ValueSet/NRL-FormatCode-1) for the list of codes to use.

 Consumers and Providers SHOULD support PDF as a minimum.

+The prefix of `direct` in a Format code MUST be used for publicly accessible contact details only.

+{% include note.html content="Format codes related to profiles that support structured data are not currently listed in the above referenced valueset and table.
+These will be added in due course." %}

 Note that the NRL supports referencing multiple formats of a record document on a single pointer.